w3ctag/design-reviews/2013/10/Web Animations.md

 ### ISSUE: Wrong leveling
 Relations between `AnimationPlayer`, `TimedItem` and `Timing` interfaces present very uncommon patterns: copying writable attributes from `Timing` to associated `TimedItem` as read-only attributes, setter on `AnimationPlayer.source` which calls methods, etc.

 It seems like a design problem.
 Representing "computed" timing should be separated from grouping functionality and delegated to some kind of dependent entity (like `getComputedStyle` in CSS is separated from `.style` property).

-It would also solve an issue with string/integer representation of duration.
+## API Objects' Responsibilities

+### ISSUE: `play` method
+`AnimationTimeline.play` method does two separate things: (a) create `AnimationPlayer` instance, (b) play this instance.
+Furthermore, the very name `play` is misleading, since `timeline.play` doesn't start playing `timeline` (compare with `element.animate`, which actually animates `element`).
+Probably, method should be renamed to `startAnimationPlayer`, and `AnimationPlayer` should be made constructable.

 ## API Objects' Interfaces